 Absolutely.
 We do ask that you make your writing available under the Creative Commons as we have all done for the public good.
 Submit your writing via the Contact link and we’ll get back to you!

-The show is re-broadcast on terrestrial FM stations and we are bound to the bylaws of the FCC, which outlines outrageous fines for even harmless utterances of swear words.
+The show is re-broadcast on terrestrial FM stations at times and we are bound to the bylaws of the FCC, which outlines hefty fines for single utterances of swear words.

 Do you offer additional formats for the podcast feed besides MP3?